My 2001 Dodge Ram

 Stretching over the fender and holding the clamp, gasket and air box in proper alignment while tightening the clamp takes more hands than I have.

 In the summer of 2009 I finally got around to replacing the stock air box arrangement.
 I wasn't really looking for a performance increase.
-I just wanted to rid myself of that irritated feeling I'd get every time I'd look at the factory setup.
+I just wanted to rid myself of that irritated feeling I'd get every time I'd look under the hood.
 I selected an S&B intake kit because it looked like it had few parts and would be easy to assemble and install.
 It was.
-The box makes use of space and mounting holes that were intended for a battery tray in the diesel powered Rams (at least I think that's what the space is for).
-In any event, it was a simple install with no hole drilling or other modification.
+The box makes use of space and mounting holes that were intended for a battery tray in the diesel powered Rams.
+It was a simple install with no hole drilling or other modification.
 I dressed things up a bit with some old door badging.

 The new S&B intake kit.